The Ring of Beara Is Ireland's Best Kept Secret

 The tourist-heavy Ring of Kerry in southwest Ireland may be considered to be one of the world’s most scenic areas, but the cognoscenti know that the less-famous Ring of Beara, also in the country’s southwest, is the just as gorgeous, and with far less tourists.
-Hugging the Ring of Kerry, the 92 mile-long Beara Peninsula — named after the Spanish Princess Beara — is, according to insiders, more picturesque than Kerry and far less commercial.
-Read: there are no mega-buses with hordes of camera-toting sightseers clogging up the curvy roads.
+Hugging the Ring of Kerry, the 92-mile-long Beara Peninsula — named after the Spanish Princess Beara — is, according to insiders, more picturesque than Kerry and far less commercial.
+There are no mega-buses with hordes of camera-toting sightseers clogging up the curvy roads.

 Related: The Best Times to Visit Ireland